m41130/BlogposterDEV/docs/modules.md

 Modules should avoid direct imports from other modules.
 Instead, emit events to request data or actions.
 This keeps modules loosely coupled and easier to maintain.

+## Tips for Developing Modules

+- Keep event names unique to avoid collisions with other modules.
+- Validate incoming data and reject requests that lack a proper JWT or required permissions.
+- Document your module's events and configuration in its own README or `moduleInfo.json`.
+- Limit dependencies and run `npm audit` frequently to catch vulnerabilities early.

 ## Individual Module Docs

 See the [`modules`](modules) directory for a breakdown of each built-in module.